RoyiAvital/Projects/LevinsonRecursion/README.md

  * Windows 10 Professional 64 Bit.

 ## How to Run
 Compile the `LevinsonRecursionToeplitzMatrix.cpp` file into a DLL using MSVC / GCC (See `CompileDllGcc.m` for reference).
+Run `LevinsonRecursionRunTime.m`.

 ## ToDo